-Jesse Lauter wears many hats, literarily and figuratively.
-He is a music producer, recording engineer & mixer, rock-doc director, music supervisor for film, concert producer, music writer, deejay, and guitar player.
-He is most recognized as the Executive Producer of Bob Dylan In The 80s: Volume One, a tribute album to Bob Dylan’s overlooked 1980s catalog, featuring Built To Spill, Gene Ween, Slash, Glen Hansard, Reggie Watts, Lucius, Craig Finn (The Hold Steady), Deer Tick, members of My Morning Jacket, Blitzen Trapper, and Widespread Panic.
+Jesse Lauter is a music producer, recording engineer & mixer, music/concert film director, music supervisor for film, concert producer, music writer, deejay, and guitar player.
+He was the Executive Producer of Bob Dylan In The 80s: Volume One, a tribute album to Bob Dylan’s overlooked 1980s catalog, featuring Built To Spill, Gene Ween, Slash, Glen Hansard, Reggie Watts, Lucius, Craig Finn (The Hold Steady), Deer Tick, members of My Morning Jacket, Blitzen Trapper, and Widespread Panic.

 Jesse directed and produced the Tedeschi Trucks Band's concert film and documentary, Live From The Fox Oakland, featuring Grammy-winning husband-and-wife duo Derek Trucks and Susan Tedeschi.
 He is currently directing a second film for the Tedeschi Trucks Band about their reunion of Joe Cocker's Mad Dogs & Englishmen, featuring the late Leon Russell, Rita Coolidge, Chris Robinson (The Black Crowes), Claudia Lennear, Dave Mason, and Warren Haynes.